crystallie111/soc-automation-lab/README.md

       ![Custom Wazuh rule for Mimikatz detection](images/wazuh-custom-rule.png)

-    * By leveraging the originalFileName field from Sysmon telemetry, my rule triggers an alert based on the file's original name, not its current name.
-This ensures that even if an attacker renames Mimikatz to something else, like lolz.exe, it will still be   detected.
+    * By leveraging the `originalFileName` field from Sysmon telemetry, my rule triggers an alert based on the file's original name, not its current name.
+This ensures that even if an attacker renames Mimikatz to something else, like `lolz.exe`, it will still be   detected.
-     As shown in the screenshot below, the system successfully detected the Mimikatz executable even though I renamed it to lolz.exe.
+     As shown in the screenshot below, the system successfully detected the Mimikatz executable even though I renamed it to `lolz.exe`.
 This proves the effectiveness of the custom rule.

       ![Wazuh dashboard detecting Mimikatz alert, when name is changed](images/wazuh-mimikatz-alert.png)